lyeow-SA54/VMS/README.md

  1. Spring Backend
 	 <br>a.
 Update application.properties with MySQL credentials

 	 b.
-In command prompt "cd <parent folder>\VMS\team5_vms" where <parent folder> is location where source code has been downloaded to
+In command prompt "cd (parent folder)\VMS\team5_vms" where (parent folder) is location where source code has been extracted to

 	c.
 In command prompt "mvn spring-boot:run"